Submitting your thesis

-- Got to Pure and log-in with your EASE account
+- Go to Pure and log in with your EASE account

-- Click on the Green ‘Add new’ button on the top right and select ‘Doctoral Thesis’, or alternatively click on ‘Student theses’ on the LHS nav bar followed by ‘Doctoral Thesis’
+- Click on the green ‘Add new’ button on the top right and select ‘Doctoral Thesis’, or alternatively click on ‘Student theses’ on the left-hand-side navigation bar followed by ‘Doctoral Thesis’

 - The record should be auto-populated with most of your thesis award information.
 Please check for completeness, and add in the title of your thesis in the appropriate box.

 - Upload your electronic thesis files by clicking on the ‘Add document’ button.

 - If you require an embargo for the PDF add the date and reason in the appropriate boxes.
 The initial embargo length is one year from date of graduation.
 The date will be checked by Library staff and changed if a different value is added without permission.

 - Supplementary data can be added alongside the thesis text.
 Change the ‘Type’ to ‘Supplementary materials’ and upload the files as described above.

 - The record Visibility needs to be set to 'Backend - Restricted to Pure users'